Laser-Cut Steel Enclosures for Secure Textile Collection Points: Welding Quality, Lightweight Design and Powder-Coat Durability

 Outdoor textile banks: a harsh use case

-- Manufacturing robustness: repeatable welding quality and stable assembly tolerances over batches, including on thin sheet and folded geometries.
+- Manufacturing robustness: repeatable welding quality and stable assembly tolerances over production batches, including on thin sheet and folded geometries.

 Industrial manufacturing context